HEXXXxxxuan/ecoACT-android-application/items/report.md

 1. *Caching:*
     - persistent bug that show up only in real APK, however the error is not shown in android emulator, [see here](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/items/media/_examples/462563872_554352077247235_7338037996929308810_n.png)
     - After running the debug using the Android setup, we found that `firebaseAuth` was returning a `null` user's email.
 We didn't realize this earlier due to differences in how the cache is stored between the emulator and the real device.
 We modified the code in the login activity class, and the bug was resolved.

-2. *Permissions Denial*
-   - When a user denies most permissions, the app can simply re-request until the permissions are granted.
-There is a specific issue with the background location permission where we can't request it multiple times.
-Presently, if the user denies the "Access at all times" option for location, the app will continually chew up resources trying to request the permission until it crasheds.
-   - The simple fix is: settings > apps > Application > permissions > location > allow access all the time

 ## Team Management
 ### Meeting Minutes